 What Happens If You Disregard This Rule

-If you purchase your weed online illegally, you’ll run the risk of getting on the bad side of local law enforcement.
+If you buy weed online illegally, you’ll run the risk of getting on the bad side of local law enforcement.
 Once your package enters the USPS or any other shipping service, your privacy is all but non-existent, as these packages regularly get searched.
 What’s more, if they even suspect that your package contains illegal drugs, you can count on it getting searched.

 If you get busted for having weed shipped to you in an illegal state, you’ll end up staring down fines of up to a thousand dollars and a year in the slammer.
 And that’s assuming that this is your first offense.